 The inaugural Betty M. Drees Distinguished Alumnae Award was presented as a surprise at the Annual WIMS Dinner, August 21, 2014. in honor of Betty M. Drees, M.D., F.A.C.P., who after 12 years as dean of the UMKC School of Medicine, retired from the dean's position in the fall of 2014.
 Since graduating from the University of Kansas School of Medicine in 1984, alumna Betty Drees has devoted herself to providing quality health care, research, dedication to academic medicine, and training others.
 Drees' leadership has provided tremendous benefit for students, their families and their patients as they become physicians, said UMKC Provost Gail Hackett.
 UMKC School of Medicine's accomplishments during Drees' deanship have included fiscal strength, collaboration, student success, new education programs, and research.

 The women of WIMS express their gratitude to Dr. Drees for her continued involvement and support of our members, our leaders and the mission of our organization and her lifelong achievement of supporting a legacy of influential women.

-Female alumnae from the KU School of Medicine, School of Nursing, or School of Health Professions who completed their training at least 10 years prior to being nominated.
+Male or female alumni from the University of Kansas Schools in Kansas City, Lawrence or WIchita who completed their training at least 10 years prior to being nominated for this award.

 Betty M. Drees, MD, FACP